 Floral City in Citrus County, Florida — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-What Lies Ahead (approx. 0.3 miles away); The Historic Duval House (approx. 0.4 miles away); a different marker also named The Historic Duval House (approx. 0.4 miles away); Mile Posts (approx. 1.3 miles away); Lonely Outpost in a Hostile Land (approx. 3.9 miles away); A Costly Florida War (approx. 4 miles away); War Comes to the Cove (approx. 4 miles away); Old Military Road (approx. 4 miles away).
+A different marker also named The Historic Duval House (a few steps from this marker); Historic Floral City (approx. 0.4 miles away); What Lies Ahead (approx. ¾ mile away); Mile Posts (approx. 1.3 miles away); Lonely Outpost in a Hostile Land (approx. 3.8 miles away); A Costly Florida War (approx. 3.9 miles away); War Comes to the Cove (approx. 3.9 miles away); Old Military Road (approx. 3.9 miles away).
 Touch for a list and map of all markers in Floral City.

 Credits.
-This page was last revised on July 31, 2017.
-This page originally submitted on July 3, 2017, by Brandon D Cross of Flagler Beach, Florida.
-This page has been viewed 160 times since then and 37 times this year.
-Photos: 1, 2, 3. submitted on July 3, 2017, by Brandon D Cross of Flagler Beach, Florida. • Bernard Fisher was the editor who published this page.
+This page was last revised on June 24, 2018.
+It was originally submitted on June 23, 2018, by Tim Fillmon of Webster, Florida.
+This page has been viewed 126 times since then and 22 times this year.
+Photos: 1, 2, 3. submitted on June 23, 2018, by Tim Fillmon of Webster, Florida. • Bernard Fisher was the editor who published this page.